Training of Trainers for Energy Managers Held in Cooperation with GIZ

 Next Steps

-At the end of the training, participants were awarded certificates confirming their successful completion.
-They are now expected, as new trainers, to design and conduct accredited training sessions for employees in their local self-governments as well as employees and managers from various organizational units, such as legal affairs, financial management, public procurement, urban planning, and environmental protection.
+At the end of the training, participants received certificates confirming their successful completion.
+As newly certified trainers , they will now design and deliver accredited training sessions for employees in their local self-governments, as well as employees and managers from various organizational units, such as legal affairs, financial management, public procurement, urban planning, and environmental protection.
 This step ensures the long-term sustainability of the project and the dissemination of essential knowledge for a successful local energy transition.